Parameter-related strong convergence rates of Euler-type methods for time-changed stochastic differential equations: Abstract

 \section{Abstract}

-{ An Euler's type method with the equidistant step size is proposed for a class of time-changed stochastic differential equations driven by the multiplicative noise and the strong convergence rate that is related to the parameter of the time changing process is obtained.
-Such a observation of the convergence rate is significantly different from those existing results that employ methods with the random step size.
-Numerical simulations are provided to demonstrate the theoretical results. }
+{\unboldmath An Euler-type framework with equidistant step sizes is proposed for a class of time-changed stochastic differential equations.
+We establish the strong convergence rate of the standard Euler--Maruyama method under the global Lipschitz condition.
+The theoretical analysis is then extended to the truncated Euler--Maruyama method, proving its strong convergence under relaxed Khasminskii-type conditions.
+Under suitable conditions, the strong convergence orders of both numerical schemes are shown to be close to $\alpha/2$, where $\alpha \in (0,1)$ is the parameter of the time-change process.
+These results are significantly different from existing works using random step sizes, which typically preserve the classical convergence order of $1/2$.
+Numerical simulations are provided to demonstrate the theoretical findings. }